Help Finding Tower Garden and Harvest Wall Grants

 August 1, February 1, May 1

-May support 1 Tower Garden, but like ‘district-wide solve’.
+May support 1 Tower Garden, but likes ‘district-wide solve’.
 Work together with your school district.
+Will want school administration involved.

 Lake County, Indiana